kapiaszczyk/elevator-system/README.md

 # Elevator System Simulator

 Simulation of a simplified elevator system capable of simulating up to 16 elevators.
-For README in polish, go to [PL_README.md](PL_README.md).
+For README in Polish, go to [PL_README.md](PL_README.md).

 <!-- Building -->
 ## Building